KSheridan86/project-5-RossAnthonyDesigns/README.md

     * Jinja/Django templating language was utilised to insert data from the database into the sites pages.
 It was also utilised to perform queries on different datasets.
 * HTML
     * HTML was used as the base language for the templates created for the site.
+* Stripe
+    * Stripe was used to allow the store to accept card payments.

 #### Packages Used